Winifred Cochrane, Countess of Dundonald: Charitable works

 Knowing how vulnerable local poor people were during the winter months, like her father before her, Winifred would often donate firewood from the fell at her properties to keep them warm.

 On her death Winifred bequeathed £5000 and a piece of land for building almshouses in Groes Lwyd, Abergele.
 She also bequeathed the whole Gwyrch estate to the Welsh Church.

 Advocacy of children's rights

 Winifred was a member of the NSPCC, which often held parties at the Queen's Hall to raise money for preventing cruelty to children.

 She was also one of the leading members of the 'children's happy evenings association', an organisation which raised money to fund the purchase of sports equipment.
 Queen Mary was its patron.

+She was one of the patrons for the 'Bat and ball club', an establishment which raised money to buy sports equipments for poor children.